 1. Pick a Goal

+Every video should have a purpose.
 A walkthrough video might help sell a home, while a market update builds long-term trust.
 If your main goal is bringing in new clients, your video plan should connect directly to broader prospecting tactics.
-That is where having a clear approach to finding customers in real estate ties in because video works best when it supports your overall client acquisition strategy.
+Finding customers in real estate works best when video supports your overall client acquisition strategy.

 2. Know Your Audience